Gabriel-Marino/marino-ic21-rps/README.md

 # Execution

-To execute you will need gcc (you can see how install [here](https://gcc.gnu.org/install/)), libgsl-dev (which contains the random number generator utilized) and gnuplot.
+To execute you will need gcc (you can see how install [here](https://gcc.gnu.org/install/)), libgsl-dev (which contains the random number generator utilized, you can see how install [here](https://www.gnu.org/software/gsl/#downloading)) and gnuplot (you can see how install [here](http://www.gnuplot.info/download.html)).
 You can change some params in header file ([head.h](https://github.com/Gabriel-Marino/marino-ic21-rps/blob/main/head.h)), in header file have too how to compile and execute each simulation separatelly.
-If you wanted to, you can the shell scripts i have made to run every simulation with similar results(i.e. runDomain.sh whil run the three simulation which generate domains results) and within compilation and run, the shell script will automatically generates images inside plt folder with gnuplot and the remove every outfile from the simulations.
+If you wanted to, you can the shell scripts i have made to run every simulation with similar results (i.e. runDomain.sh whil run the three simulation which generate domains results) and within compilation and run, the shell script will automatically generates images inside plt folder with gnuplot and the remove every outfile from the simulations.
 If you chose to run each simulation separatelly, i have made gnuplot scripts (which is inside of plt folder) which you can use to generate images as output.

 **WIP**